Logo

 AI Transformation Roadmap: 3 structured working lab sessions

-• AI Transformation Roadmap final report out and personalised faculty feedback
+• AI Transformation Roadmap final report out and personalised feedback

-AI Transformation Roadmap final report out and personalised faculty feedback
+AI Transformation Roadmap final report out and personalised feedback

 • Certificate from Singapore Management University